familyjs/eslint-config/README.md

-# @navify/eslint-config
+# @familyjs/eslint-config

-Shared ESLint config used in Navify and Jigra projects.
+Shared ESLint config used in Family and Jigra projects.

-This is meant to be used alongside Prettier (with [`@navify/prettier-config`](https://github.com/navify/prettier-config/)).
+This is meant to be used alongside Prettier (with [`@familyjs/prettier-config`](https://github.com/familyjs/prettier-config/)).

 ## Usage